-Matthew R. Petrusek, Ph.D. is the inaugural Servais Pinckaers Fellow of Catholic Ethics at Bishop Robert Barron's Word on Fire Insitute.
-Before joining Word on Fire, Dr. Petrusek received an MA from Yale University, a Ph.D. from the University of Chicago, and was a tenured professor in theological ethics at a Catholic university in Los Angeles.
+Matthew R. Petrusek, Ph.D. is Assistant Director and Professor of Catholic Ethics at Bishop Robert Barron's Word on Fire Insitute.
+Before joining Word on Fire, Dr. Petrusek received an MA from Yale University and a Ph.D. from the University of Chicago and was a tenured professor in theological ethics at a Catholic university in Los Angeles.
 Petrusek specializes in Christian ethics and moral theology, though lectures broadly, in English and Spanish, on politics, social issues, philosophy, theology, the new evangelization, and the Catholic intellectual tradition.

 Within the Church, Petrusek takes a “back to basic” approach to catechesis in an effort to recover an orthodox, pastorally-nimble yet intellectually-robust approach to faith formation and evangelization, using Scripture, the Catechism, and the great minds of the Church’s tradition as a foundation.
 His ultimate goal is to present the Church’s theological and moral doctrines with as much clarity as possible, believing that great ideas, if allowed to speak freely, will naturally draw people in.

 Sample talks include (can also be presented in Spanish):

 1) Catholicism and Politics: An Alternative to Ideology

 2) Dignity, Equality, & Solidarity: A Catholic Alternative to "DEI" (diversity, equity, & inclusion)

 3) Corporate Sponsored Totalitarianism: New Threats to Freedom and A Catholic Response

 4) A Theology of Free Speech

 6) Thinking in Circles: Why You Are Already A Theologian (Even if You Didn't Know It)